So much beauty contained in a single building.

 A visit to the KHM isn’t just about the art.
-The creaking parquet floors and the blue velvet-upholstered couches – I’ve seen people use them to marvel, to read, to work, to nap – are as much fixtures of the place as is Tintoretto’s Man with a White Beard (the portrait that inspired Thomas Bernhard’s laugh-out-loud bitter novel, Old Masters).
+The creaking parquet floors and the blue velvet-upholstered couches – I’ve seen people marvel, read, work, and nap on them – are as much fixtures of the place as Tintoretto’s Man with a White Beard (the portrait that inspired Thomas Bernhard’s laugh-out-loud bitter novel, Old Masters).

 Ascend the main staircase – passing Antonio Canova's knee-bucklingly beautiful marble Theseus at the landing – to reach the painting galleries: Italian and Spanish on your left; Flemish, Netherlandish, and German on your right.
-In between, under the tall dome, is the museum’s fancy café.
+In between, under the tall dome studded with royal statuary, is a fancy café.
 Entry to the museum costs €21 per person, but if you’re here for longer, consider purchasing the annual pass for €53.
 The best investment I've made this year.

 Italian & Spanish Painters

 Madonna del Prato, by Raphael (1506)